When is Line of Duty series 6 on TV? What’s it about? Who’s in it?

-Nice information, fellas: collection 5 of Line of Obligation WON’T be the present’s final.
+Nice information, fellas: sequence 5 of Line of Obligation WON’T be the present’s final.

-The BBC1 drama following the intricate investigations of police anti-corruption unit AC-12 is about to return for no less than yet one more run, with the BBC commissioning a sixth collection earlier than the fifth had even aired.
+The BBC1 drama following the intricate investigations of police anti-corruption unit AC-12 is ready to return for at the least yet another run, with the BBC commissioning a sixth sequence earlier than the fifth had even aired.

 - Line of Obligation: is Ted Hastings actually harmless?

-- Line of Obligation collection 5 finale recap: 7 main questions left unanswered
+- Line of Obligation sequence 5 finale recap: 7 main questions left unanswered

-- What does that dramatic Line of Obligation finale imply for the following collection?
+- What does that dramatic Line of Obligation finale imply for the subsequent sequence?

 - Hearken to the HEARALPUBLICIST Podcast now: subscribe on iTunes / subscribe on Google Podcasts

 However when precisely will Jed Mercurio’s acclaimed thriller return to screens?
-Right here’s the whole lot you should find out about future episodes.
+Right here’s the whole lot that you must learn about future episodes.

 When will Line of Obligation be again on TV?

-Excluding the 12-month hole between collection three and 4, the BBC present has historically aired on a two-year cycle, so we would count on to alongside wait till spring 2021.
+Excluding the 12-month hole between sequence three and 4, the BBC present has historically aired on a two-year cycle, so we would anticipate to alongside wait till spring 2021.

-HOWEVER, Jed Mercurio informed HEARALPUBLICIST in October 2019 that Line of Obligation may be again lots sooner: “I would hope it’s sometime in 2020, next year.”
+HOWEVER, Jed Mercurio instructed HEARALPUBLICIST in October 2019 that Line of Obligation could be again quite a bit sooner: “I would hope it’s sometime in 2020, next year.”
 Then, in November 2019 the BBC confirmed that filming would start “next year”.

-Line of Obligation additionally options on this trailer for BBC reveals in 2020…
+Line of Obligation additionally options on this trailer for BBC exhibits in 2020…

-The visitor lead for collection six of Line of Obligation will probably be Kelly Macdonald, who will play DCI Joanne Davidson, “the senior investigating officer of an unsolved murder, whose unconventional conduct raises suspicions at AC-12.”
+The visitor lead for sequence six of Line of Obligation shall be Kelly Macdonald, who will play DCI Joanne Davidson, “the senior investigating officer of an unsolved murder, whose unconventional conduct raises suspicions at AC-12.”

 Line of Obligation author and showrunner, Jed Mercurio, says: “We’re honoured that Kelly Macdonald will join Martin, Vicky and Adrian in series six of Line Of Duty.
 DCI Joanne Davidson will prove the most enigmatic adversary AC-12 have ever faced.”